flyryan/Deep-Security-Usage-Analyzer/readme.md

 After running DSUA, the following outputs are generated in the `output` directory:

 - `report.html`: A comprehensive report detailing the analysis.
+- `report.pdf`: A PDF version of the comprehensive report.
 - `metrics.json`: A JSON file containing all calculated metrics.
 - `processed_data.csv`: The cleaned and combined dataset used for analysis.
 - Visualization images (e.g., `module_usage.png`, `environment_distribution.png`).